loreanvictor/tmplr/README.md

 ### Expressions

-Expressions calculate string values used by commands.
-Here is an overview of all available expressions:

 - [**from**](#from): reads from a contextual value.
 - [**prompt**](#prompt): asks the value from user.
 - [**choices**](#choices): asks the value from user, but gives them some predetermined choices.